9 Ways To Involve Your Pets in Your Wedding

 1. Walk Them Down the Aisle

 Make your pet the star of the show in their own right by having them walk the aisle.
 Best suited for dogs; enlist the help of a dedicated pet chaperone to assist them.
 A professional will ensure they are on their best behaviour and if they lose focus, will bribe them with their favourite reward to get them to their destination at the altar.
-Another option would be to assign a member of the bridal party such as a bridesmaid or groomsman, or even the flower girl or page boy, to take the lead - this makes for some gorgeous photos and video footage.
+Another option would be to assign a member of the wedding party, or even the flower girl or page boy, to take the lead - this makes for some gorgeous photos and video footage.
 Bucking tradition - we have also seen horses carry the bride down the aisle instead of their Father!

-2. Give Your Pet a Role in the Bridal Party
+2. Give Your Pet a Role in the Wedding Party

 Photo by Love And Other Photography